-Typically 10' to 14' wide
+Typically 8' to 10' wide

 The standard for shared use paths has evolved, and it's becoming increasingly recognized that 8-foot-wide pathways are no longer sufficient for accommodating both bicycles and pedestrians comfortably and safely.
-To ensure a more user-friendly and accommodating experience for all, it is recommended that a minimum of 10-foot-wide pathways be provided for routes shared by both bicycles and pedestrians.
+To ensure a more user-friendly and accommodating experience for all, current AASHTO guidelines call for a minimum of 10-foot-wide pathways be provided for routes shared by both bicycles and pedestrians.